beccahudson/binaural-server/README.md

 ## Technology

-Made with the Express framework, Sine-waves, and canvas.
+Made with the Express framework, Sinewave, and canvas.
 Uses postgrator to perform table migrations to SQL database and knex library to write make changes to the tables.